Terry Ann Smith

 Theological Seminary, New Brunswick, NJ

-Associate Minister – Calvary Baptist Church, Morristown, NJ
+Ordained Minister– Calvary Baptist Church, Morristown, NJ

 Member – Society of Biblical Literature

-Member – American Baptist Churches Women In Ministry
+Member – American Baptist Churches Women in Ministry

 Member – Delta Sigma Theta Sorority, Incorporated